Last updated: October 25, 2022

 The park also offers great recreation.
 Nothing beats the boat launch and social atmosphere of Park Lake, and shimmering Deep Lake presents a remote paddling and kayaking experience.
 The lure of Dry Falls Lake entices anglers to cast out for trout.
 Hiking trails wind through the scented, sage-dotted hills to table-top cliffs with panoramic views.
 The park even offers nine-hole and miniature golf for visitors who equate a desert vacation with a good game on the green.

-The Dry Falls Visitors Center is open for summer operations Monday and Thursday for guided tours.
+The Dry Falls Visitors Center is open during the winter season.